sherzod-hakimov/sherzod-hakimov.github.io/_pages/research.md

 ## Natural Language Understanding

-It is a subtopic of natural language processing in Artificial Intelligence that deals with machine reading comprehension, extracting meaning from natural language text.
+It is a subtopic of Natural Language Processing that deals with machine reading comprehension, extracting meaning from natural language text.
 <details>
 <summary markdown='span'>Relevant publications</summary>